How to Navigate DPJ Adoption as an English Speaker in Quebec

 Step 6: Placement, the Probationary Period, and Court Finalization

-Once a child is placed with you, the adoption probationary period begins.
-Under Quebec's Code civil, the placement must last at least 6 months before the motion for final adoption can be filed.
+Once a child is placed with you, the adoption placement period begins.
+Under Quebec's Code civil, placement normally lasts six months before adoption can be granted, although it may be reduced by up to three months in permitted cases.

 During the placement period: Your CISSS caseworker conducts follow-up visits to assess the placement.
 For Banque mixte families, the child may still be legally connected to the biological family during part of this period, depending on whether the declaration of eligibility for adoption has been issued.
 The concurrent planning reality is that some Banque mixte placements do not result in adoption — biological family situations can change.
 This is the hardest part of Banque mixte for most families and the part that peer support networks and emotional preparation address best.

-Court finalization: Every adoption in Quebec is finalized by a judgment from the Youth Division of the Court of Quebec.
-A family lawyer is required for this step.
-The motion for adoption, the supporting documents, and the court appearance are all legal proceedings.
-The court hearing itself is typically brief and procedural — it is the documentary preparation that requires legal support.
+Court finalization: A domestic adoption requiring a Quebec judgment is finalized by the Youth Division of the Court of Quebec.
+A family lawyer is strongly recommended for the application and is required for contested or complex matters.
+The motion for adoption, supporting documents, and court appearance are legal proceedings.
+The court hearing itself is typically brief and procedural — it is the documentary preparation that benefits from legal support.

 The Five Points Where Anglophones Get Stuck